OpenMDAO/OpenMDAO-Framework/docs/mdao/mdf.rst

 as the Broyden solver doesn't use either of these.
 The output is specified by adding an equality constraint.
 A solver essentially tries to drive something to zero.
 In this case, we want to drive the residual error in the coupled variable *y2* to zero.
-An equality constraint is defined with an expression string which is parsed for the equals sign, so the following constraints are equivalent:
+An equality constraint is defined with an expression string which is parsed for the equals sign, in the above example you see that 'dis2.y2 = dis1.y2' is equivilent to 'dis2.y2 - dis1.y2 = 0'.

-.. testcode:: MDF_parts

-        # Iteration loop
-        self.solver.add_constraint('dis2.y2 = dis1.y2')
-        self.solver.add_constraint('dis2.y2 - dis1.y2 = 0')

 Equality constraints may also be available for some optimizers, but you should verify that they are supported.
 CONMIN does not support equality constraints.